analytics.js Vimeo Plugin

 Vimeo provides documentation outlining this process here.
-Please ensure you are carefully selecting your access scopes!
+Make sure you are carefully selecting your access scopes!
 The plugin only needs to read information about your video(s).

 Enable a new plugin by navigating to the settings for your Source and clicking Plugins.
 You can enable the Vimeo plugin from this menu.

 Initialize the plugin by giving it your Vimeo Access Token, and granting it access to the Vimeo video player instance(s) running on the page.
 Do this using the initialize method:

 <iframe src="https://player.vimeo.com/video/76979871" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <script src="https://player.vimeo.com/api/player.js"></script> <script> var iframe = document.querySelector('iframe'); var player = new Vimeo.Player(iframe); var VimeoAnalytics = window.analytics.plugins.VimeoAnalytics var vimeoAnalytics = new VimeoAnalytics(player, 'XXXXXXXXXXXXXXXXXXXXXXXXXXXX0365') vimeoAnalytics.initialize() </script>

 That’s it!
 The plugin listens to the Vimeo player for events, and responds by firing the corresponding Segment Video Spec events on Analytics.js.

 The following Segment Video Spec events are tracked by this plugin: